-India has a standard working hours of 45 hours per week for a full time employee.
-Since a freelancer is not committed to an organisation, no such clause is applicable to them.
+India has a standard working hour of 45 hours per week for a full-time employee.
+Since a freelancer is not committed to an organization, no such clause applies to them.

-There are no payments made to full-time & contract technology employees for each hour exceeded beyond the defined working hours.
+There are no payments made to full-time & contract technology employees for each hour exceeding the defined working hours.

-Human resource laws in India mandate paid time off of 26 weeks for full-time female employees with fewer than 2 children.
-If the employee has more than two children, she is entitled to 12 weeks leave.
-Adopting or commissioning mothers are entitled to 12 weeks leave.
-Female contract workers in India are eligible for maternity leave, however the duration depends on the nature of contract between two parties.
+Human resource laws mandate paid time off of 26 weeks for full-time female employees with fewer than two children in India.
+If the employee has more than two children, she is entitled to 12 weeks' leave.
+Adopting or commissioning mothers are entitled to 12 weeks' leave.
+Female contract workers in India are eligible for maternity leave.
+However, the duration depends on the nature of the contract between the two parties.

-Female full-time employees who have unfortunately suffered from some pregnancy-related mis-happenings are entitled to 2-6 weeks of special leaves.
+Female full-time employees who have unfortunately suffered from pregnancy-related mishappenings are entitled to 2-6 weeks of special leaves.
 There is no such official law for contract and freelance workers.

 As per India’s employment laws, there is no provision for paternity leave in India.
-However, some employers voluntarily grant 1 week of paternity leave to full-time employees.
+However, some employers voluntarily grant one week of paternity leave to full-time employees.

-Some employers in India do provide unpaid sabbatical leave but that is purely based on the employment agreement and terms & conditions agreed upon by both the parties.
+Some employers in India do provide unpaid sabbatical leave, but that is purely based on the employment agreement and terms & conditions agreed upon by both parties.

-Usually, organisations have a probationary period of 3 to 6 months for all full-time or contract employees in India.
-If certain terms of service change, the employees are notified.
+Usually, organizations have a probationary period of 3 to 6 months for all full-time or contract employees in India.
+If specific terms of service change, the employees are notified.

-Payroll for full-time/contract employees is run once every month and is paid anywhere between the last two days of the month and the first week of the next month.
-For freelancers, payments are either processed on a half-and-half basis or post completion of the project.
+India Payroll for full-time/contract employees is run once every month and is paid anywhere between the last two days of the month and the first week of the following month.
+For freelancers, payments are either processed on a half-and-half basis or post-completion of the project.